SlejmUr/PayCheck3/README.md

 # Where can I get the built server?
 In [Github Actions](https://github.com/SlejmUr/PayCheck3/actions) you find most recent pushes/request Build version.

+# Building in Linux
+Currently because every damn system has no same copy command you need to edit PayCheck3ServerApp.csproj, edit the "copy" to "cp" and you done.

 # Configurate your server.
 You see a config.json where you can edit some things that can edit server stuff.